sfigg/commercialization-public/manufacture/iot/create-packages.md

 04/05/2017  07:59 AM            10,021 OEM-Media-MediaService_Wow_arm64.arm.cab
 ```

-Typically, the 64 bit device will get its Host 64 bit package and its Guest 32 bit or WOW package, both generated from myPackage.wm.xml.
-To avoid resource conflicts between the two packages build filters are used:
+Typically, the 64 bit device will get its Host 64 bit package and either its Guest 32 bit or WOW package, both generated from myPackage.wm.xml.
+To avoid resource conflicts between the two packages, build filters are used:

 ```xml
   <regKeys buildFilter="not build.isWow and build.arch = arm" >